Adedamola99/Trivia-Quizz-App/README.md

 # A Trivia Quiz Application

-<p>This is a Trivia Quiz Application that marks and grade student based on different questions</p>
+<p>This is a Trivia Quiz Application that marks and grade student based on 10 random computer different questions</p>
 <h1>Table of Content</h1>

 <ul>